btaba/blog/_posts/2018-09-07-tf-docker-kube.md

 ##### How to fix?

-After many painful days, I discovered that memory stays flat if you set `inter_op_parallelism_threads=1` 🤔.
+After many painful days, I discovered that memory stays flat if you set `inter_op_parallelism_threads=1`.

 ###### Another minor detail

-Setting `inter_op_parallelism_threads=1` sped up inference calls from 3s to 700ms for a saliency model I was working on, but slowed down InceptionV3 by 50ms on average. ¯\\_(ツ)_/¯
+Setting `inter_op_parallelism_threads=1` sped up inference calls from 3s to 700ms for a saliency model I was working on, but slowed down InceptionV3 by 50ms on average.

 ---

 In conclusion, good luck.
 I hope this post saves someone some time.
-And remember that tuning tensorflow is highly dependent on the hardware and config you are running on, especially within docker.

-##### Acknowledgements

-Thanks to the team I work on for all the support in debugging these issues!